pmelchior/usrp-sciprog/README.md

 ## Colloquia and seminars

 Seminars are held every Tuesday 12:30pm, colloquia every Thursday 12:30pm.
-The room is the main Auditorium in Peyton Hall.
-Pizza and cookies will be delivered in Grand Central at 12:00pm for lunch.
+The room is TBD.
+Pizza and cookies will be delivered in TBD at 12:00pm for lunch.

 Seminar schedule
 ----------------